Dávid Novák

 Dávid Novák (David Novak) was a Hungarian Slovene student and poet.
-Novák was the author of the first poem written in Prekmurje Slovene, dating from 1771.
+Novák was the author of the first known poem written in Prekmurje Slovene, dating from 1771.

-Born in Sümeg into an Lutheran family, he studied at the Bratislava lyceum, where it was customary for the students to write in their native language.
+Born in Sümeg into a Lutheran family, he studied at the Bratislava lyceum, where it was customary for the students to write in their native language.
 Novák's poem was called "Versus Vandalici" (Slovene Poem) and begins "Poszlühne da eszi proszim vasz GOSZPODA / ka bom vam jasz pravo od toda národa ...."
 The poem also mentions the Battle of Saint Gotthard.